gruntwork-io/docs/docs/iac/getting-started/deploying-a-module.md

 ## Create the module

-In this section you'll create a Terraform module that can create an AWS Lambda function and IAM role.
-This module will include three files - `main.tf` which will contain the resource definitions, `variables.tf`, which specifies the possible inputs to the module, and `outputs.tf`, which specifies the values that can be used to pass references to attributes from the resources in the module.
+In this section you’ll create a Terraform module that can create an AWS Lambda function and IAM role.
+This module will include three files — `main.tf` which will contain the resource definitions, `variables.tf`, which specifies the possible inputs to the module, and `outputs.tf`, which specifies the values that can be used to pass references to attributes from the resources in the module.

 This module could be referenced many times to create any number of AWS Lambda functions and IAM roles.